-Guided Tour to Petrodvorets - Palace and Fountain Complex
+Half Day Guided Tour to Petrodvorets (Palace, Fountain and Park ensemble)

 Today’s program begins with a half-day tour to the most magnificent of St Petersburg’s summer palaces, Petrodvorets, located in the city’s suburbs.
 This delightful palace, fountains and parkland ensemble was founded at the very beginning of the eighteenth century by Emperor Peter the Great.
 The estate is an outstanding landmark of Russian artistic culture of the 18-19th centuries.